 Training, qualifications & experience

-I have a Postgraduate Diploma in Person-Centred Counselling from Brighton University and am a member of the British Association for Counselling and Psychotherapy (BACP) and Sussex Counselling.
+I have a Postgraduate Diploma in Person-Centred Counselling from Brighton University and am a member of the British Association for Counselling and Psychotherapy (BACP).
 I adhere to the BACP ethical codes and standards of practice.
 I also have an Advanced Post Diploma Certificate in working with couples in a Person-Centred way.

 Accredited register membership